Pueblo Depot Activity

 The Chemical Munitions Storage Area is located along the northern boundary of PCD within the Chemical Demilitarization reuse area.
 Mustard chemical munitions are stored in above the ground surface, concrete, and earth-covered igloos.
 The munitions were first stored in C-Block igloos and moved to G-Block in 1979.
 Munitions are inspected regularly.

-The Army currently is assessing viable technologies other than incineration to dispose of chemical weapons at Pueblo.
-Until this assessment is complete, the Army's plans to construct an incinerator at Pueblo are on hold.
+The Army assessed viable technologies other than incineration to dispose of chemical weapons at Pueblo.
+Until this assessment was complete, the Army's planned to construct an incinerator at Pueblo are on hold.
 The facility will destroy 8.5% of the nation's original chemical stockpile including Mustard agent in projectiles and mortars.
 The decision about which technology will be used to dispose of Pueblo's stockpile of chemical weapons has not been made, but the path of the two Environmental Impact Statements will lead the Army to that ultimate decision.
-The reason the Army published two notices and will prepare two EIS documents is because there are two separate Army organizations that are examining chemical weapons disposal methods in Pueblo.
+The reason the Army published two notices and prepared two EIS documents was because there were two separate Army organizations that are examining chemical weapons disposal methods in Pueblo.
 These two organizations are the Program Manager for Chemical Demilitarization (PMCD) and the Program Manager for Assembled Chemical Weapons Assessment (PMACWA).
 Before it can begin disposing of Pueblo's stockpile, though, PMCD must file a site-specific Environmental Impact Statement to look at the impacts and alternatives that might be unique to Pueblo's stockpile, environment, and community.
-PMACWA is the Army organization tasked to evaluate, demonstrate, and pilot test technologies other than incineration for the disposal of assembled chemical weapons, such as those stored at Pueblo.
+PMACWA was the Army organization tasked to evaluate, demonstrate, and pilot test technologies other than incineration for the disposal of assembled chemical weapons, such as those stored at Pueblo.
 PMACWA has already demonstrated three technologies, but a programmatic Environmental Impact Statement must be filed before any pilot testing can begin.